bsc-pm-ompss-at-fpga/ait/README.md

 #### Style testing

-The python code follows pycodestyle (formerly pep8) which is verified using the `pycode style` tool (can be installed with `pip install pycodestyle`).
+The python code follows pycodestyle (formerly pep8) which is verified using the `pycodestyle` tool (can be installed with `pip install pycodestyle`).
 To check the current source code just execute `pycodestyle`.

 #### Unit testing